 What an amazing opportunity, I thought.

 “Hell, Bob, maybe I’ll get a chance to play for a national audience.
 I’m sure the director would want to keep a scraggly, salt-n-pepper bearded, beach-bum guitar player in some of the scenes.
-I’ll just need to find ways to stir up some gratuitous drama for the cameras while I’m entertaining, so that I can land a spot on primetime TV.”
+I’ll just need to find ways to stir up some gratuitous drama while I’m entertaining so that I can lure the camera and land a spot on primetime TV!”

 “Yeah, right man.
 See you soon, Rico.
 And thanks.
 This is going to be a … well … let’s just say an interesting experience.
 Later!”

 The call ended abruptly.